E-vill/uniprot_parser/README.md

 # => return '-'

 ```
-For more examples please refers to the documentation or test case in [spec/](https://github.com/E-vill/uniprot_parser/blob/master/spec/uniprot_parser_spec.rb)
+For more examples please refer to the documentation or test case in [spec/](https://github.com/E-vill/uniprot_parser/blob/master/spec/uniprot_parser_spec.rb)

 # License
-As recommended by my research organisation ([CNRS](http://www.cnrs.fr/en/aboutcnrs/overview.htm)) guidelines this code source is available as open source under the terms of the [CeCILL-B License](http://www.cecill.info/licences/Licence_CeCILL-B_V1-en.txt) (fully compatible with BSD license ).
+The code source is available as open source under the terms of the [CeCILL-B License](http://www.cecill.info/licences/Licence_CeCILL-B_V1-en.txt) (fully compatible with BSD license ).